This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 Alright, now that we’ve covered some of the best iPad accessories, let’s look at the ones for the Apple Pencil.

 8. MoKo Apple Pencil Holder

 Even the most organized artists are worried about losing their styluses from time to time.
 Especially if you have a pricey Apple Pencil, you don’t want it disappearing on you.
 Luckily, there’s an inexpensive iPad accessory that will save you a lot of money in replacing your stylus.

-This Doorman Pencil Holder personally gives me a lot of security knowing that my Apple Pencil is always safe.
+This pencil holder personally gives me a lot of security knowing that my Apple Pencil is always safe.
 This may not be the most fun accessory on the list, but it’s practical and gets the job done.

 Let’s take Apple Pencil storage to the next level with this Fintie Case.
 Keep your Apple Pencil, headphones, charging cords, and even traditional pencils all in one place with this awesome carrying case.

 This is the perfect digital drawing gift for an artist who loves to draw on the go.
 It’s also perfect for anyone who doesn’t want to scramble around the house trying to find all of their Apple accessories (isn’t it amazing how many Apple odds and ends we all need and accumulate?!).